-From March 2020 through July 2021, these operations have largely remained suspended.
-In late July 2021, the company was able to reopen the CN Tower to guests in accordance with local public health agency guidelines, within capacity limits.
-The company continues to actively monitor the direction provided by governments and public health authorities and react accordingly, prioritizing the safety of its employees, visitors, suppliers, tenants and other stakeholders.
+The Company's attractions have been operating in accordance with government and public health agency regulations and direction to support mitigating the impact of COVID-19.
+As a result, the attractions operations have been suspended for significant portions of time since March 2020, and when open, have been operating with restrictions and capacity limits in place.
+During 2021/22, the CN Tower was closed until late July 2021 when it reopened to guests in accordance with local public health agency guidelines and has remained open throughout the remainder of the period.
+The Company continues to actively monitor the direction provided by governments and public health authorities and react accordingly, prioritizing the safety of its employees, visitors, suppliers, tenants and other stakeholders.

-As a result of reopening of parts of the Company's attractions operations during the quarter, there was an increase in revenue earned by the Company during the period as compared to the prior year period.
-Despite the partial reopening during the quarter, the financial results of the Company's attractions continue to be significantly below pre-pandemic levels.
+As a result of the Company's attractions operations being open during the quarter, there was an increase in revenue earned by the Company as compared to the prior year period.
+Despite the performance in the third quarter, the year-to-date financial results of the Company's attractions continue to be significantly below pre-pandemic levels.

-Despite some recent positive trends, it is still difficult to determine the pandemic's impact on the Company's financial performance, both short-term and long-term given the unpredictability of pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.
+As uncertainty persists, particularly considering the latest wave of COVID-19, it continues to be difficult to determine the pandemic's impact on the Company's financial performance, both short-term and long-term given the unpredictability of pandemic's evolutions locally, nationally and internationally, and responses by governments and health agencies to mitigate the pandemic's impact.